postlund/pyatv/docs/documentation/concepts.md

 There are methods in {% include api i="conf.AppleTV" %} to add and retrieve services.
 When using {% include api i="pyatv.scan" %}, all discovered protocols will be added automatically and all relevant information (e.g. which port is used) is stored as well.
 When manually creating a configuration, you have to provide this information yourself (e.g. via  {% include api i="conf.DmapService" %} for `DMAP`, and so on).

-## Device Metadata
+## Device Information

+It is possible to extract some general information about a device, for instance which operating system it runs or its MAC address.
-In some cases it's interesting to show some more user friendly metadata, like which operating system and version a device runs.
-There's no "good" way of getting this information, but pyatv will pull bits and pieces from the metadata received during scanning to make a good guess.
-Information from both the main protocol (`DMAP` or `MRP`) and `AirPlay` are used, so if you have disabled `AirPlay`, you will lose some metadata (e.g. tvOS version).
+There's generally no "good" way of obtaining this information, but pyatv will pull bits and pieces from the metadata received during scanning to make a good guess.
+It can also extract additional information after connecting to the device, since some protocols provide information once a connection has been made.
+The amount of device information available can because of that differ when scanning or connecting.

 ## Identifiers